Why is it important that I give my name as it appears on my passport when booking air?

 When is the latest time to secure a policy?

-Any services that are added to your package after the first purchase makes the package price more and the insurance MUST be adjusted to cover the newly added services.
+Any services that are added to your package after the first purchase makes the package price more and the insurance MUST be adjusted to updated to include the newly added services.
 Otherwise, these new services would not be covered by the original purchased plan.
 So, just double check when adding services later to the booking that this adjustment is made.

 Does Tripmasters offer any payments plans and what payments are acceptable?